Planning the start of your new (or refurbished) cafe is an exciting time.

 Mistake 2.
 Lack of seating

 The size of your tables and your seating capacity is a key driver of restaurant revenue.
 Whilst shared tables may be cool, they are not the choice for small groups.
 The secret to successful seating plans for any café is flexibility.
 Tables that can be pushed together for large groups or pulled into smaller tables for two is practical and smart.
 Funky oversize couches look fabulous but they’re not easily moved around the room, so keep these stylish interior design options balanced with a range of more lightweight chairs that can be moved easily.

 Customers sit at the tables, staff serve them – simple, right?
-New owners are often surprised at how much footfall there is in a café.
-Your café design should allow people to feel confident moving in the space.
-The takeaway crowd need designated zones, so they don’t get in the way of your dine-in customers.
+New owners are often surprised at how much footfall there is in a cafe.
+Your cafe design should allow people to feel confident moving in the space.
+The takeaway crowd need designated zones, so they don’t get in the way of your dine in customers.
 Similarly, your wait staff need to navigate the floor quickly and easily without having to run around customers queuing to pay.
-Customers are chasing kids around, looking for the bathroom, and (hopefully) coming up to order seconds of your amazing florentines, so carefully consider the ways they’ll be moving.
+Customers are chasing kids around, looking for the bathroom, and (hopefully) coming up to order seconds, so carefully consider the ways they’ll be moving.
 Create channels for them to follow that allows more functionality of your space.